cusma/pposdex/README.md

 So what **"Decentralization Index"** actually means?

+##### Disclaimer
+PPoS Dex has not been audited nor officially approved by the Algorand Foundation.
+This tool is ment to be only a personal attempt to provide to Algorand community some stats on the evolution of their ecosystem. **Algorand's decentralization is a common good**, but it will not happen by itself: the community as a whole should embrace the path towards the decentalization jointly with the Algorand Foundation, commiting to preserve it.

 ## Introduction
-Blockchain technology arose to fulfil the promise of the genesis and transfer of digital native value in disintermediated, safe, decentralised and scalable way.
+Blockchain technology arose to fulfil the promise of the genesis and transfer of digital native value in disintermediated, safe, decentralized and scalable way.
 Billions of people on the planet would have the possibility of transacting without borders or barriers within a unique global distributed computational infrastructure that cancel out the needing of third trusted parties in between.